marco-vrinssen/BentoPlus/README.md

-# WoW Addon: Quality of Life Enhancements
+# Bento UX

-This addon enhances your World of Warcraft experience by modifying several in-game behaviors and interface elements for improved convenience.
+Addon for World of Warcraft Retail with extensive, resource-efficient improvements to the user experience.

 ## Features